usmanahmed-m/Intro-to-Surge-and-GitHub-Actions/README.md

 - Next surge will ask for domain name.
 It will suggest you one but you can have your own but it should end with surge.sh

-- If your domain name already exit it will give you an error that domain already exits otherwise it will published your project on specfied domain name.
+- If your domain name already exits it will give you an error that domain already exits otherwise it will published your project on specfied domain name.

 - And that is it.
 Your project is up and running.